approvals/ApprovalTests.cpp/doc/mdsource/UsingDoctest.source.md

 ### Requirements

-Approval Tests for doctest requires that a file called `doctest.h` is found.
+Approval Tests for doctest requires that a file called the following is found:

+snippet: required_header_for_doctest

 Approval Tests needs doctest version 2.3.4 or above.